jeffxguo/Concert-with-Friends/README.md

 ## Project Description

-Concert with Friends is a web application that helps you find new friends to view a concert with.
+Concert with Friends is a web application that helps you find new friends to go to a concert with.
 Find concerts nearby you on the map or filtered from a list and join its group to start meeting new people.

 ### Who is it for?